-“BIRTH OF PLEASURE” IS A NARRATIVE DANCE-FILM WHICH EXPLORES POLITICS OF SENSUALITY AND CONTEMPORARY ISSUES AROUND THE FEMALE BODY, THROUGH A RADICAL RETELLING OF THE PSYCHE AND CUPID MYTH.
+“BIRTH OF PLEASURE” IS AN EROTIC NARRATIVE DISCO BALLET-FILM WHICH EXPLORES POLITICS OF SENSUALITY AND CONTEMPORARY ISSUES AROUND THE FEMALE BODY, THROUGH A RADICAL RETELLING OF THE PSYCHE AND CUPID MYTH.

 THE NARRATIVE FILM IS BASED ON AND INCLUDES THE CHOREOGRAPHY OF ANICKA AUSTIN.
 HER WORK “SUNDAY MORNING AT 7” PREMIERES AS A LIVE SHOW, FEATURING A DIVERSE CAST of world class Dancers IN ATLANTA MAY 2018.